Error bounds for Physics Informed Neural Networks in Nonlinear Schr\"odinger equations placed on unbounded domains: Numerical results

 \subsection{Kuznetsov-Ma}

 Even if this breather solution is not in Sobolev spaces, one can perform a similar analysis since Theorem \ref{MT} only consider the difference of solutions.
 In the case of the KM breather $B_\text{KM}$ described in \eqref{BKM}, we have chosen the parameter $a= \frac34$.
-Notice that the larger is $a$, the more complicated are numerical simulations. { In this case}, the space region is {$[-5,5]$}, and the time region { $[-1,1]$}.
+Notice that the larger is $a$, the more complicated are numerical simulations. { In this case}, the space region is {$[-5,5]$ with $N_4=128,$ and $N_5=64$ points}, the time region { $[-1,1]$ with $M_4=M_5=32$}, {and the hidden layers will be $H=4$ with $n_H=40$ neurons each}.
 Our results are summarized in Fig. \ref{fig:4}, where the continuous line represents the exact solution and the dashed line is the solution computed using the proposed PINNs minimization procedure.
-In particular, Fig. \ref{fig:4-1} and \ref{fig:4-2} present respectively the real and imaginary parts of the computed {breather} solution for three different times.
+In particular, Fig. \ref{fig:4-1} and \ref{fig:4-2} present respectively the real and imaginary parts of the computed {brather} solution for three different times.

 In Fig. \ref{fig:5}, the evolution of the computed constants $\widetilde A$, $A$, $B$, and the error of the approximation is presented in terms of the number of iterations of the numerical algorithm for the KM solution.
-In this case Figs. \ref{fig:5-1}-\ref{fig:5-2}-\ref{fig:5-3} and \ref{fig:5-4} are in agreement with the description already found in the soliton case, with the difference that in the KM breather case there are not ``explosions'' in the evolution of the algorithm for $\widetilde A$, $A$, $B$ and the optimization loss.
+In this case Figs. \ref{fig:5-1}-\ref{fig:5-2}-\ref{fig:5-3} are in agreement with the description already found in the previous cases, {while Fig. \ref{fig:5-4} shows that the loss in the optimization algorithm has certain ``explosions'' during the training}.

 Table \ref{tab:iters-KM} summarizes the elapsed time and the evolution through the iterations of the associated norms of the difference between the exact and the approximate solutions in the case of the KM breather with $a=\frac 34$.
 The time interval in these cases is $[-1,1]$, and the space interval is $[-5,5]$.
 These norms are computed using \eqref{Sprime-error},\eqref{LpW1q-error} and \eqref{LinfH1-error} with uniform weights equal 1, and uniform $N_\text{test}$ and $M_\text{test}$ given by 100.
-As a conclusion, from Table \ref{tab:iters-KM} we deduce that, during the numerical computations all the norms involved in Theorem \ref{MT} decreased to a value of order $10^{-2}$ and it takes less than one minute.
+As a conclusion, from Table \ref{tab:iters-KM} we deduce that, during the numerical computations all the norms involved in Theorem \ref{MT} decreased to a value of order $10^{-2}$ and it takes around one minute and 30 seconds.